-Another proposal for a journey you find nowhere else in the world!
-This challenging extensive mountain bike tour starts in the capital of Kathmandu, where you first will visit the highlights and then the road cycling adventure starts along the old trade route to Pokhara.
+Jomsom Muktinath Mountain biking; another proposal for a journey you find nowhere else in the world!
+Jomsom Muktinath Mountain Biking is a challenging extensive mountain bike tour that starts in the capital of Kathmandu, where you first will visit the highlights and then the road cycling adventure starts along the old trade route to Pokhara.
 Long enjoyable distances on old roads and paths, all with wonderful views of the Himalayas that provide the daily portion “Nepal-adventure”!
-In the vibrant city of Pokhara, we rest, wash our equipment, check the bikes and prepared ourselves for the spectacular Annapurna circuit!
+In the vibrant city of Pokhara, we rest, wash our equipment, check the bikes and prepared ourselves for the spectacular Mountain Bike Trip!
 We follow the challenging and unique western route.
 Annapurna is a 55 km long mountain massif whose highest point reaches up to 8091 meters altitude.
 The route we follow is (100%) doable with the bike so that we can travel longer distances per day.
-This is also possible due to a jeep from Himalayan Leaders which will be accompanying us and that is taking care of all transport of luggage.
+This is also possible due to a jeep from Himalayan Leaders which will be accompanying us and that is taking care of all the transport of luggage.
 Going via the eastern route, the mountain bikers are escorted by porters.

 Transport from the airport to the hotel in the pleasant district of Thamel, where in its narrow streets you will find hundreds of small shops and restaurants.
 We will treat you to a refreshment and evening welcome dinner with teammembers from Himalayan Leaders.
 Taste a typical Nepali “Dal Bhat” and do not forget the local rice wine!